-The growth of the Drug Policy Alliance’s influence and emphasis on harm reduction contributes to the staggering increase in overdose deaths.
-DPA gets political mileage from using the term “war on drugs,” turning the phrase into a euphemism.
+The growth of the Drug Policy Alliance’s influence and emphasis contributes to the staggering increase in overdose deaths. * DPA gets political mileage from using the term “war on drugs,” and turning it into a negative term.
 However, the USA officially abandoned the term eight years ago, and then the death rate began to rise.

 Drug Policy Alliance recently put out a paper on decriminalizing all drugs, a first step towards legalization of all drugs.
 This group often talks about Portugal as an example which is misleading, because Portugal never legalized drugs.
 Portugal decriminalized drugs while providing assessments and treatment.
 Although drug use initially went down under Portugal’s decriminalization policy, drug use has gone up recently.